Koopman--Nemytskii Operator of Nonlinear Controlled Systems and Its Learning for Controller Synthesis: Introduction

 \subsection{Organization of the paper and notations}

 The remainder of this paper is organized as follows.
-In \S\ref{sec:Preliminaries}, the mathematical preliminaries underlying the present paper is provided, after which the construction and properties of the proposed Koopman-Nemytskii operator are presented in \S\ref{sec:Definition}.
-The data-based estimation of the Koopman-Nemytskii operator and its properties, specifically the error bounds on state prediction and accumulated cost prediction, are discussed in \S\ref{sec:Learning}.
-Numerical experiments on process control examples are shown in \S\ref{sec:Experiments}, and conclusions are given in \S\ref{sec:Conclusion}.

-\paragraph*{Notations} Throughout this paper, we use lower-case letters for scalars, vectors, and scalar- or vector-valued functions.
+In \S\ref{sec:Preliminaries}, the mathematical preliminaries underlying the present paper is provided, after which the construction and properties of the proposed Koopman--Nemytskii operator are presented in \S\ref{sec:Definition}.
+The data-based estimation of the Koopman--Nemytskii operator and its properties, specifically the error bounds on state prediction and accumulated cost prediction, are discussed in \S\ref{sec:Learning} with a numerical example.
+The formulation and algorithm of Koopman--Nemytskii operator-based controller synthesis, along with the application to a chemical reactor, are shown in \S\ref{sec:Experiments}, and conclusions are given in \S\ref{sec:Conclusion}. \paragraph*{Notations} Throughout this paper, we use lower-case letters for scalars, vectors, and scalar- or vector-valued functions.
 Capital letters are used for matrices or operators, and sets.
-Calligraphic letters represent function spaces or operator spaces.
-Inner product is denoted as $\ip{\cdot}{\cdot}$.
+Calligraphic letters represent function spaces or operator spaces (e.g., $\mc{L}$ for the space of bounded linear operators).
+Inner products are denoted as $\ip{\cdot}{\cdot}$, and norms as $|\cdot|$ or $\|\cdot\|$.
 We use $\mbb{N} = \{0, 1, 2, \dots\}$, $\mbb{R}_+ = [0, \infty)$, and $\mr{D}$ for derivatives or generalized derivatives.